 The economic-financial analysis, conducted on the ten-year period 2011-2021, allows us to state that the regional manufacturing industry, before the epidemic crisis, overall was a sector with good results in terms of profitability, solidity-solveness and development.
 However, it is important to remember again that aggregate data does not represent individual companies.
 Compared to average data, there are production units with high quality strategies that systematically pursue better levels of profitability, soundness, and development and, conversely, production units that follow low quality strategies and systematically pursue worse results.
-It should also be noted that, within the manufacturing groups here identified, there are different supply chains and business models with highly heterogeneous characteristics and results that are structurally different from those of units positioned in the mid-range; the companies in the leather goods supply chain have different characteristics from those in the footwear supply chain; companies with greater market power have different characteristics from small companies.
+It should also be noted that, within the manufacturing groups here identified, there are different supply chains and business models with highly heterogeneous characteristics and results.
+For instance, companies in the luxury leather goods sector have characteristics and results that are structurally different from those of units positioned in the midrange; the companies in the leather goods supply chain have different characteristics from those in the footwear supply chain; companies with greater market power have different characteristics from small companies.
 In general, we can affirm, drawing on the results of the analysis, that before the crisis the situation appeared, on average, to be better for companies located in sectors with high technological intensity and worse for companies entirely located in medium or low-tech sectors; a situation of fragility also characterized many small businesses (Camera di Commercio, 2021).
-For these reasons, the analysis carried out should be considered as a first approximation assessment which, by aggregating different companies, may overlook the nuances of the production realities under examination, but which allows to provide, in a timely manner, summary cognitive elements and useful suggestions also to the public decision-maker in the current phase of health emergency.
+For these reasons, the analysis carried out should be considered as a first approximation assessment which, by aggregating different companies, may overlook the nuances of the production realities under examination, but which allows to provide, in a timely manner, summary cognitive elements and useful suggestions also to the public decisionmaker in the current phase of health emergency.

-4.1 Economic variables.
+4.1 Economic variables